zemola/metrics-webapp/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-Thanks to my teammates, learning and coding partners.
+Thanks to Nelson Sakwa whose design template was used for this project.

 ## 📝 License